-All courses in the major are to be completed and a grade other than "I" assigned before beginning the internship.
+All courses in the major are to be completed and a grade above a C and other than "I" assigned before beginning the internship.
 You are to verify completion of these courses with your advisor.
 Permission to seek an internship must be obtained from your advisor or advisory committee.
 You should begin seeking an internship in the fall or early spring of the second year.

-Internship
+EdS Internship